binpash/fractal/INSTRUCTIONS.md

 > We have reserved a 4-node cluster and a 30-node cluster on CloudLab **from August 1st to August 24th** for artifact evaluation.
 > Reviewers should coordinate with each other to not run experiments at the same time—i.e., use HotCRP comments to notify each other of "locking" the infrastructure until a certain date (ideally, no more than a day).
 > _Please start evaluation early_ (in the background), as this kind of resource locking will delay the artifact evaluation process!
+>
+> [Update on August 24th] We hope everything is going smoothly so far.
+As mentioned earlier, our CloudLab reservations run through August 24th.
+> However, we will continue doing our best to allocate machines for reviewers.
+Depending on resource availability, we will periodically update the cluster IPs in the document.
+> Please keep us posted on HotCRP about how things are going---we are always here to help!

 # Artifact Available (~5mins)
 Confirm Fractal is publicly available on GitHub.
 Below are some relevant links: